 - Pain and suffering and loss of quality of life (general damages) – These damages are intended to compensate you for your past, present and future pain, suffering, and loss of quality and amenities of life.
 In Ontario, there is a broad range of amounts for these types of damages, from very small amounts for someone with minor injuries, to an indexed cap of approximately $400,000 for someone who is brain-injured and quadriplegic.

 - Pecuniary damages (loss of wages) – Often the most significant monetary loss is your loss of income in the past, present and future.
 If you are unable to work (temporarily or for the rest of your life), return to work but make less money, or fail to get employment or promotion because of your injury, you may be entitled to this type of compensation.

 - Out-of-pocket expenses and future care costs – These damages compensate you for any expenses caused by ongoing medical difficulties, both expenses you have already incurred and expenses that you expect to incur in the future, including expenses like over-the-counter prescription medication, rehabilitation devices, parking and mileage for doctor appointments, care and treatment, housekeeping and home maintenance.

 Proving liability can be difficult, but our proven track record of success and our drive for justice sets us apart from the competition.
 With almost 70 years of cumulative experience our team has what it takes to win.

-Contact us today for your free consultation and find out how we will fight for you.
+Contact us today for your free consultation with our physical assault lawyers in Hamilton and find out how we will fight for you.